dirtsimple/imposer/README.md

 ### Defining Tasks and Steps

-An imposer **task** is a named series of retry-able steps (callbacks) that are invoked with data from the completed specification object assembled by the state modules.
+An imposer **task** is a named collection of pausable steps (callbacks) that are invoked with data from the completed specification object assembled by the state modules.
 For example, if we wanted to create a task that processed a top-level specification value like this:

 ```yaml
 hello: world